Finding a Market Niche for Your Craft Business

 This research doesn't guarantee that if you just post similar types of items (with your own unique design, of course) you will automatically make the same level of sales.
 People who are making plenty of sales are typically doing plenty of promotion are well.
 However, it does indicate that the product you have in mind does have a market, and with the right promotion you could make healthy sales.

-Check What People Are Searching ONline
+Check What People Are Searching Online

 You can also look up keywords within your specialty to determine what people are searching for online.
 The terms people are using to search for your items online can give you some insights into more specialized products that have a customer demand.